德州儀器 (TI) 公佈 2023 年第四季營收下降,主要是由於工業和汽車市場疲軟。毛利也較上年下降。

 Christopher Brett Danely - MD & Analyst

-• Yes.
+Yes.
 No, thanks, Chris.
-So our -- broadly speaking, our inventory targets have not changed over the last 6, 9 months. through this cycle.
-So we still have some ways to go clearly less than we did 6 months ago.
+So our -- broadly speaking, our inventory targets have not changed over the last six, nine months through this cycle.
+So we still have some ways to go -- clearly less than we did six months ago.
 But we will still have some ways to go on that front.
 At one point, I talked about $4 billion to $4.5 billion worth of inventory.
 So that's in the ballpark.
 And we just finished just shy of $4 billion.
-But as far as when underutilization bottom, that's going to depend on revenue expectations and at this point, we're only -- as always, we only give 1 quarter at a time.
+But as far as when underutilization bottoms, that's going to depend on revenue expectations, and at this point, we're only -- as always, we only give one quarter at a time.
 So we'll see where we are 90 days from now, and we'll tell you about that.

 Dave Pahl - Head of IR & VP

-• Maybe I'll just add that our target inventory is set really by device.
-It's -- we look at things like how many customers are buying the product, what the buying patterns look like, how long it takes us to manufacture of the product.
+Maybe I'll just add that our target inventory is set really by device.
+It's -- we look at things like how many customers are buying the product, what the buying patterns look like, how long it takes us to manufacture the product.
 So it's really a bottoms-up plan built on that very, very specifically.
-So that's what drives that target overall, and we want to have inventory positioned to support growth. over the long term.
-This is a side comment.
+So that's what drives that target overall, and we want to have inventory positioned to support growth over the long term.
+Just as a side comment.
 So you have a follow-on, Chris?

 Christopher Brett Danely - MD & Analyst